VIPs facilitated on London-Islamabad flight while others left stranded

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The national airline has no information whether or when there will be any flight to repatriate nearly 400 stranded Pakistanis back home in the near future, sources within the airline say.
-The sources also confirmed that special arrangements were made for the April 09 flight because three family members of a government minister and other "dignitaries" were stranded in London and needed to return at all costs.
+The sources also confirmed that special arrangements were made for the April 09 flight because three family members of a government minister and other “dignitaries” were stranded in London and needed to return at any cost.

 Since then there have been several “ferry” flights to Pakistan from London, but no passengers have been taken by PIA based on the pretext that there are no quarantine arrangements at Pakistani airports at the moment, and PIA staff have asked for better virus protection.